Raphealmary/Raphealmary/README.md

-# 👋 Hi, I'm Onyeke Rapheal
+# 👋 Hi, I'm Onyeke Raphealmary

 Welcome to my GitHub profile!
 I’m a full-stack software developer with a passion for **scalable backend architecture**, **modern frontend design**, and **cross-platform enterprise solutions**.